How Solar Energy Works

 When Clean Solar installs a solar system on your house, you are saving money by using the clean and limitless energy of the sun.
-You also know that the equipment installed in your home is high-quality and top-of-the-line, so you do not have to worry about how your new solar system is functioning.
+You also know that the equipment installed in your home is high-quality and top-of-the-line.
+Because of this, you don’t have to worry about how your new solar system is functioning.

 For many people, seeing the difference in their electric bill is all they need to know.
 However, wouldn’t it be nice to know how all the different parts of the system work together to power your home and save you all that money?

-Solar Panels and Photovoltaic Cells and the Inverter
+Solar Energy Panels, Photovoltaic Cells, and the Inverter

 Battery Storage Saves Power for When the Sun Goes Down

-If you have a battery storage device added to your system, the extra generated power is stored in the battery for usage during peak Time of Use rate windows, evening hours or when power to your local grid is lost.
-Once the energy needs of the house have been met and the battery filled, then solar generated power is fed back through the power grid for you to use at another time, Net Energy Metering (NEM).
+If you have a battery storage device added to your system, the extra generated power is stored in the battery for usage during peak Time of Use rate windows, evening hours, or when power to your local grid is lost.
+Once the energy needs of the house have been met and the battery filled, solar generated power is fed back through the power grid for you to use at another time.
 This adds additional power to the grid to be used by other homes and businesses.

-Energy Storage and Net Energy Metering Offsets the Cost of the Electricity You Use at Night
+Solar Energy Storage with a Solar Billing Plan Offsets the Cost of the Electricity You Use at Night

 With solar, your smart meter is replaced with a net metering system that allows you to receive energy as well as put excess generated solar energy back onto the grid.
 It is most efficient to put excess energy into a battery for use later in the day and evening.
 The goal is to put a minimal amount of energy back onto the grid as the export compensation rates are significantly lower than the cost to use the energy from the grid.